Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

 Having \emph{no free faces} is equivalent to the geodesic extension property for the $\CAT$ metric\footnote{See Definitions~II.5.7,~II.5.9 and Proposition~II.5.10 in \cite{BH}.}.
-Note that, when $X$ has no free faces, every properly discontinuous, cocompact action of a non-virtually-cyclic group is minimal and non-elementary (see Lemmas~\ref{geometric implies nonelementary} and~\ref{minimal vs essential}).
+Note that, when $X$ has no free faces, every properly discontinuous, cocompact action of a non-virtually-cyclic group is $\ell^1$--minimal and non-elementary (see Lemmas~\ref{geometric implies nonelementary} and~\ref{minimal vs essential}).

-\begin{rmk*} \begin{enumerate} \item We are not requiring the group $\G$ to be countable, nor --- in case $\G$ has a topology --- that actions have continuous orbits. \item Although we have preferred to state Theorem~\ref{NFF MLSR} for \emph{cube} complexes, it holds, more generally, for \emph{cuboid} complexes.
-In such complexes, edges can have arbitrary real lengths.
-The price to pay is that the map $\Phi$ (provided by Theorem~\ref{NFF MLSR}) becomes a mere isometry in this context, i.e.\ in general it no longer takes vertices to vertices.
-After eventually performing such necessary changes, all results in this paper apply to $\CAT$ cuboid complexes.
-We refer the reader to Section~\ref{cuboid section} for more information. \item Theorem~\ref{NFF MLSR} also holds for many cube complexes that do have free faces, for instance all Davis complexes associated to (irreducible) right-angled Coxeter groups.
-This follows from Theorem~\ref{most general statement} below. \item Irreducibility --- on the other hand --- cannot be removed from the statement of the theorem.
+\begin{rmk*} \begin{enumerate} \item[] \item We are not requiring the group $\G$ to be countable, nor --- in case $\G$ has a topology --- that actions have continuous orbits. \item Although we have preferred to state Theorem~\ref{NFF MLSR} for \emph{cube} complexes, it holds, more generally, for \emph{cuboid} complexes and $\G$--actions respecting the cell structures.
+In cuboid complexes, edges can have arbitrary real lengths.
+The price to pay is that the map $\Phi$ (provided by Theorem~\ref{NFF MLSR}) becomes a mere $\ell^1$--isometry in this context, and it will not take vertices to vertices in general.
+Still, we emphasise that $\ell^1$--isometries are not as violent as $\CAT$--isometries can be: $\Phi$ will still take median walls to median walls, it just might not respect which of these walls are designated as hyperplanes by the cellular structure.

+With such necessary changes, all results in this paper apply to $\CAT$ cuboid complexes.
+We refer the reader to Section~\ref{cuboid section} for more information.

+\item A more general version of Theorem~\ref{NFF MLSR} holds for many cube complexes that do have free faces, for instance all Davis complexes associated to (irreducible) right-angled Coxeter groups.
+See Theorem~\ref{most general statement} below. \item Irreducibility --- on the other hand --- cannot be removed from the statement of the theorem.
 Given $\G\acts X$, the induced action on the barycentric subdivision $\G\acts X'$ and the diagonal action $\G\acts X\x X$ always have the same length function $2\cdot\ell_X$. \end{enumerate} \end{rmk*}

 In the next paper \cite{BF2}, we will remove the no-free-faces assumption from Theorem~\ref{NFF MLSR}, at the cost of imposing the strong restriction that $\G$ be a Gromov hyperbolic group acting properly and cocompactly on $X$ and $Y$.
 We will again rely on the general framework developed in the present paper, namely on the connection between marked length-spectrum rigidity and the extension of certain boundary maps (Theorem~\ref{from ell to moeb} below).
 However, a completely different approach will then be required in order to extend boundary maps to cubical isomorphisms: rather than rely on Theorem~\ref{ext Moeb} below, we will aim to recognise limit sets of hyperplanes and halfspaces in the visual boundary, whereby hyperbolicity will play a key role.